Template Haskell tutorial

 called quasi-quotes.
 It turns out that TH allows us to define our own

-custom quasi-quoters that are like d
+custom quasi-quoters that are like d, e, t, and p we saw earlier.

 Defining a quasi-quoter is easy.
 It is enough to import the

-data type from Langauge.Haskell.TH.Quote
+QuasiQuoter data type from Langauge.Haskell.TH.Quote:

 data QuasiQuoter = QuasiQuoter